ziishaned/learn-regex/README.md

 The `i` modifier is used to perform case-insensitive matching.
 For example the regular expression `/The/gi` means: uppercase letter
 `T`, followed by lowercase character `h`, followed by character `e`.
 And at the end of regular expression the `i` flag tells the regular expression engine to ignore the case.
-As you can see we also provided `g` flag beacause we want to search for the pattern in the whole input string.
+As you can see we also provided `g` flag because we want to search for the pattern in the whole input string.

 <pre>